acammack/whatnext/README.md

 ```
 Marks a task as complete and opens the underlying file for editing.
 This
 removes it from the queue and prepends a `.` to underlying file so it is does
 not clutter up the output of other commands (unless you are looking for it).
+It
+then prompts you to select another task (starting with the project you were
+working on).

 ```
 whatnext open [<project> <task_name>]